kingzamzon/docs/docs/network/migration-guide.md

 ### For encryption / decryption use cases

-Cayenne and Habanero have different root keys, so you’ll need to re-encrypt your user’s content in order to migrate to Habanero
+Cayenne and Habanero have different root keys, so you’ll need to re-encrypt your user’s content in order to migrate to Habanero.
+In order to perform re-encryption, you can use the same v3 SDK for both Cayenne and Habanero, but note that you will need 2 instances of the SDK, one connected to each network.
+First, use Cayenne SDK instance to decrypt the encrypted data and then use Habanero SDK instance to re-encrypt it.

 You can learn more about re-encryption at the end of this guide.

-You can use the same v3 SDK for both Cayenne and Habanero, but note that you will need 2 instances of the SDK, one connected to each network.

 ### For PKP Signing / Lit Actions use cases